-These delicious and easy vegan sausage rolls, with golden, flaky puff pastry enclosing a savory, herby filling, come together in minutes.
+These delicious and easy vegan sausage rolls, with golden, flaky puff pastry enclosing a savory, herby filling, come together in minutes and need just seven ingredients.
 They make a fun addition to your child's -- or your -- lunchbox, and are soy-free and nut-free.

 It's that time of year again: my voicemail box is filling up with back-to-school messages from the school district and my heart's filled with dread and excitement.